-This season’s design trend is cerused timber.
-Dating back to the 1500s Cerusing is an artwork that enriches the grain details in porous timbers, most commonly oaks.
-It is predominantly created byusing a pigmented grain filler to accent the pores of a timber or applying a pigmented wash.
+Cerused dressed timber dates back to the 15th Century, a skill that enriches the grain details in porous timbers, most commonly oaks.
+The style is predominantly created by using a pigmented grain filler to accent the pores of a timber or applying a pigmented wash.

-This can be achieved with white pigments in oil or other clear bases.
+Cerused dressing can be achieved with white pigments in oil or other clear bases against dark surfaces.
 You can also tint your pore filler paste with white to achieve this look and to mask unwanted tones.